 A recent survey found that a little over half of Americans have tried cannabis at some point in their lives.
 A different observational study found that those who smoke marijuana are three times more likely to have high blood pressure.

-Smoking Marijuana is Tied to High Blood Pressure
+Smoking Marijuana and High Blood Pressure

-The researchers pulled data from the US National Center for Health Statistics that provided information on statistics on death from all causes.
+The researchers pulled data from the US National Center for Health Statistics that provided statistics on death from all causes.
 With this, they were able to rule out factors like race, gender, and any background of smoking tobacco.

 The lead author of the study and doctoral student of epidemiology and biostatistics said, “We found that marijuana users had a greater than three-fold risk of death from hypertension and the risk increased with each additional year of use.